 - There should be a changelog route to describe all changes and updates to the API.

 - An OPTIONS request should exist for every route.
-The OPTIONS request should detail the purpose of the route, all possible verbs, as well as any fields and parameters.
+The OPTIONS request should detail the purpose of the route, all verbs, as well as any fields and parameters.

 - No redundant information in either the payload or the response, for example, the payload should not be wrapped in an envelope, the verb is the envelope.